rbisdorff/Digraph3/docSphinx/tutorial.rst

 Linear voting profiles
 ``````````````````````

-The :py:mod:`votingProfiles` module provides resources for handling election results [ADT-L2]_, like the :py:class:`~votingProfiles.LinearVotingProfile` class.
+The :py:mod:`votingProfiles` module provides resources for handling ranked voting election results [ADT-L2]_, like the :py:class:`~votingProfiles.LinearVotingProfile` class.
 We consider an election involving a finite set of candidates and finite set of weighted voters, who express their voting preferences in a complete linear ranking (without ties) of the candidates.
 The data is internally stored in two ordered dictionaries, one for the voters and another one for the candidates.
 The linear ballots are stored in a standard dictionary.

 .. code-block:: python
    :linenos: